 “With respect to the judges most recent decisions…as to whether or not we’re going to challenge that decision in the Court of Appeals…we’ll make that decision sometime during the holiday season.
 So January’s going to be a very busy month for us.”

+Bobb says he’s also still pushing for legislation in Lansing that would have the state assume deficit-ridden school districts’ red ink.
 Bobb says if that legislation doesn’t work, he’ll put forth an amended budget plan for Detroit schools that includes more school closings and teacher layoffs.